Rugby Basics

 Types of Rugby

 Rugby is played around the world in two main versions of the game: 7s and 15s.
-Olympic Rugby is played with seven players on a side for two 7-minute halves.
-The more traditional version of the game is 15s, where games are played with 15 players for two 40-minute halves.
+Olympic Rugby is 7s, played with seven players on each side for two 7-minute halves.
+The more traditional version of the game is 15s, where games are played with 15 players on each side for two 40-minute halves.
 There are also both contact and non-contact versions of the game.

 Continuous Game